Delhi Technological University

-Delhi Technological University (DTU), formerly known as the Delhi College of Engineering (DCE) is a state university in Rohini, Delhi, India.
+Delhi Technological University (DTU), formerly known as Delhi College of Engineering (DCE) is a state university in Rohini, Delhi, India.
 It was established in 1941 as Delhi Polytechnic.
-In 1952, it started giving degrees after being affiliated with the University of Delhi.
-The institute has been under the Government of Delhi since 1963 and was affiliated with the University of Delhi from 1952 to 2009.
+In 1952, it started giving degrees after being affiliated with the Faculty of Technology, University of Delhi.
+The institute has been under the Government of Delhi since 1963 and was affiliated with the Faculty of Technology, University of Delhi from 1952 to 2009.
 In 2009, the college was given university status, thus changing its name to Delhi Technological University.

 History

 Delhi Polytechnic

-The Delhi Polytechnic was visioned as a follow-up of the Wood and Abbott Committee of 1938.
+The Delhi Polytechnic was envisioned as a follow-up of the Wood and Abbott Committee of 1938.
 It was established as Delhi Polytechnic in 1941.
 The technical school was created to cater to the demands of Indian industries.
 At that time, Delhi Polytechnic offered courses in Arts, Architecture, Commerce, Engineering, Applied Science and Textiles.
 Walter William Wood, became the founder and Principal of Delhi Polytechnic.
 It became Delhi's first engineering college and was amongst the few engineering institutions in India set up before independence.

-The National Diploma awarded by Delhi Polytechnic was considered an equivalent to the B.E.
-Degree by the then [Bachelor of Technology].
-The college was affiliated with the University of Delhi in 1952 and started formal degree-level programmes.
+The college was affiliated with the Faculty of Technology, University of Delhi in 1952 and started formal degree-level programmes.